 Option 1: Reuse if possible!

-In addition, you can go help others and donate your carpet and rugs to charity.
+In addition, you can go help others and donate your carpets and rugs to charity.
 Reuse them for other purposes such as soil cover or mulch for gardening and landscaping purposes.
-You can easily biodegrade wool carpets that has natural backing materials.
+You can easily biodegrade wool carpets that have natural backing materials.

 There are many ways you can reuse them, so pick what is best for you.